 You may like to learn how to make Paella yourself.

-Since 1238 rice has been grown in the Valencia region.
-Although Ruzafa was the original area of rice plantations.
-Some years afterwards the crops stretched out as far as the Albufera.
+Rice has grown in the Valencia region since 1238.
+Introduces by arabs in the Middle ages.
+Ruzafa was the original area of rice plantations.
+In the 18th century the rice crops increased hugely.
+Later stretching out as far as the Albufera.
 Around 25 kms (16miles) from Valencia city centre.

 This natural lake is the perfect climate and geography for rice, and is now the home of Paella.